foo-dogsquared/hugo-theme-arch-terminal/README.md

 Let's say you want to make it as a blogging theme as well.
 This theme has you covered.

+Take note that most of the stuff from making the portfolio site applies to this section.

 Compared to configuring it as a portfolio site, this is where you'll seeing [the manual](./MANUAL.adoc) multiple times.
 Be sure to know it well so you'll have less problems settling with this theme.

 Now, the theme aims to be minimal but customizable enough.
-Unfortunately/Fortunately, the theme takes the meaning of minimal to its heart.
+Unfortunately, the theme takes the meaning of minimal to its heart.
 Therefore, some of the usual features you would normally see in most of the Hugo themes are disabled by default and you have to manually activate it.